Racine sergeant soon able to go back to active duty after 30-month paid leave

 RACINE — Sgt.
 Terrence Jones of the Racine Police Department appears to be headed back to active duty after 2½ years on paid leave, Police Chief Art Howell said Thursday.

-Jones had been suspended under suspicion of inaccurately recording overtime hours, Howell said.
+Jones had been placed on paid administrative leave after being accused of inaccurately recording overtime hours, Howell said.

 After an “intense” investigation, Howell said it was found that Jones' recorded hours were largely accurate and that he had not been paid any more money than deserved.